-And that’s why I’m going to be talking about this cat tree from Feandrea, which is a remarkably cheap and a great cat tree for large cats.
+And that’s why I’m going to be talking about this cat tree from Feandrea!
+It’s a remarkably cheap and a great cat tree for large cats.

-It’s made from top quality high grade particle board, making it stable and safe for your cats to snuggle up and romp around on.
+It’s made from top quality high grade particle board.
+This makes it stable and safe for your cats to snuggle up and romp around on.

 The support pillars are wrapped in a plush beige carpet and natural sisal rope so that they can double as scratching posts for your cats.
 And trust me, I know how important it is to have extra places for your cats to scratch!